-The Myth: Drinking More Water Cures Dry Skin
+The Myth: Drinking More Water Resolves Dryness

 The Myth: Oily Skin Doesn’t Need Moisturizer